I’m a Christian. So, when I talk about my testimony, I’m talking about my personal story, not what’s given from the witness stand.

 Before I got saved, I was an immature, unpredictable, maladjusted mess.
 For a few years, I was in such a world of my own that nobody could understand me; my vocabulary was horrible, worse than a sailor’s.
 My language was so bad I’d even make up words to express the neediness inside.

 For at least a year I drank all the time.
-Rarely ate a bite of food.
+I rarely ate a bite of food.

-I never cared about my own well-being, but lived every day without any thought of life or death.
-I took every risk, broke every rule, and in trouble with authority on a regular, sometimes daily basis.
+I never cared about my own well-being but lived every day without any thought of life or death.
+I took every risk, broke every rule, and was in trouble with authority on a regular basis, sometimes daily.

-Before Jesus saved me, I was self-centered, self-serving, and entitled; I felt everything should be done for me, that I shouldn’t have to do anything for myself.
+Listen, before Jesus saved me, I was self-centered, self-serving, and entitled; I felt everything should be done for me, that I shouldn’t have to do anything for myself.
 For a couple of years, I didn’t even try.
+More than a few times I’d wake up in my own urine and feces.

 I was like the homeless in San Fransisco; I’d defecate anywhere and anytime I wanted.
-Once, while attending a party at my parent’s house, I literally walked into the middle of the living room where the church people were sitting, and urinated into an ashtray on the coffee table!
+Once, while attending a party at my parent’s house, I literally walked into the middle of the living room where the church people were sitting and urinated into an ashtray on the coffee table!
+Needless to say, my mother was mortified.

 I took advantage of everyone who loved me, especially my mother.
-Fortunately, I had good parents who loved me through those unredeemed years, even though it seemed like every paycheck of theirs was meant to keep me alive.
+Fortunately, I had good, godly parents who loved me through those unredeemed years, even though it seemed like every penny they earned was meant to keep me alive.

 That is why I could never thank God enough for what He did when He saved me on September 26, 1973… when I was only six years old!